BoldGrid/boldgrid-ninja-forms/readme.txt

 == Changelog ==

 = 1.1.3 In progress =
+* New feature:	JIRA WPB-2037	Added capability for auto-updates by BoldGrid API response.
 * Testing:		JIRA WPB-2046	Tested on WordPress 4.5.3.
 * Update:		JIRA WPB-2025	Updated Ninja Forms version to 2.9.50.